jmerali3/CO2_Analysis/README.md

 #### Step 4 - Calculate Periodic Residuals

-Calculate the periodic residuals in the same way as the CO2_model file
+Calculate the periodic residuals in the same way as before

-#### Step 5 - Create Test Dataframe
+#### Step 5 - Create Test Data

 We want to create a separate dataframe for all unseen data, which has info in the Date Index, Month, Year, and Periodic Residual columns.
 CO2 is np.NAN, as there is obviously no ground truth.